danaciobo/CustomerLoansFinance/README.md

 # Customer Loans Finance

-# Financial Loan Data Transformation
+## Financial Loan Data Transformation & Loss Analysis

-This project involves transforming and cleaning a customer loan dataset to prepare it for analysis.
-The goal is to handle missing data, remove highly correlated features, detect and correct skewed distributions, and remove outliers.
-The project also includes visualizations of key transformations to monitor the progress.

-## Features
+This project involves transforming and analyzing a customer loan data set to assess financial risk.
+It focuses on cleaning the data, handling missing values, and detecting outliers and highly correlated features.
+The current state of loans is evaluated to visualize projected payments over time.
+The analysis includes calculating the loss from charged-off loans, projecting potential losses from loans at risk, and identifying indicators that may predict default.

+## Data Transformation & Preprocessing

-- **Data Cleaning**: Handles missing values, cleans date columns, and converts categorical data to appropriate types.
+- **Data Cleaning**: handles missing values, cleans date columns, and converts categorical data to appropriate types.
-- **Handling Missing Values**: Imputes missing data using both domain-specific calculations and general imputation techniques.
+- **Handling Missing Values**: fills missing data using both domain-specific calculations and general imputation techniques.
-- **Outlier Detection & Removal**: Detects and removes outliers based on a threshold.
+- **Outlier Detection & Removal**: detects and removes outliers based on a threshold.
-- **Skewed Data Handling**: Identifies skewed columns and transforms them to make data more normally distributed.
+- **Skewed Data Handling**: identifies skewed columns and transforms them to make data more normally distributed.
-- **Correlation Matrix**: Visualizes correlations and removes highly correlated columns based on a specified threshold.
+- **Correlation Matrix**: visualizes correlations and removes highly correlated columns based on a specified threshold.

-- **Data Saving**: Saves the transformed dataset to CSV files.
+## Loss Analysis

+- **Current State of the Loans**: calculates the percentage of loans recovered compared to the total amount due, including interest, and estimates how much will be paid back in the next 6 months.
+- **Calculating Loss, Projected and Possible Loss**: Calculates the percentage of charged-off loans and the total amount paid before being charged off.
+It also estimates the potential loss for customers behind on payments and projects the loss if these loans continue until the end of the term.
+- **Indicators of Loss**: Identifies columns like loan grade, employment length, purpose of loan, and home ownership that may indicate default risk.
+Customers behind on payments are compared to charged-off customers to identify if loans are at risk.

 ## File Structure: